k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 A: Doing nothing.
 Let's not exagerate, parameters cannot be parsed in Graphit.

-B: Refering to them using ${*parameter*} syntax and adding them with or without a value to the Parameter window.
+B: Referring to them using ${*parameter*} syntax and adding them with or without a value to the Parameter window.

 C: Refering to them using &[*parameter*] syntax.